Introduction

 St. Paul’s Church

-The architectural style is Neo-Gothic, and the interior is a piece of English Victoriana.
+The architectural style is Neo-Gothic, and the interior is a quintessential piece of English Victorian design.
 It is an Anglican church, affiliated with the Church of Ceylon.

 Chariot Path

 Chariot Path of King Rawana is a GrassLand (Plain) on the top of a mountain range that is surrounded by a pygmy forest, which looks like a pathway.
-It is a remarkably beautiful place, which has breathtaking views and an unspoiled extraordinary environment.
-This is located near Frotoft Tea Estate in Kandy district in the Central province of Sri Lanka.
+It is a wonderful place with breathtaking views and an extraordinary environment.
+This is located near the Frotoft Tea Estate in Kandy.

 Hanthana Mountain Range

 The Hanthana Mountain Range is located in the central province of Sri Lanka.
 It consists of seven peaks.
-The height of the highest peak in the range is 3800 ft.
-The highest peak is named “Uura Kanda”.
-It is a popular location for bird watching, hiking, and camping.
+The highest peak is named “Ura Kanda.”
+It is a popular destination for bird-watching, hiking, and camping.
 The mountains have served as locations for movies and music videos.
-The peaks of the mountain offer amazing views of Kandy city, the Knuckles mountain range, the hills of Sabaragamuwa, and the Dolosbage range of Aranayake.
+The peaks of the mountain offer stunning views of Kandy city, the Knuckles Mountain Range, the hills of Sabaragamuwa, and the Dolosbage Range of Aranayake.

 Kandy Brassware Village